Skip to main content

-File #: Res 0574-2024 Version: * Name: Establish a bicycle lane safety program in the city of New York to enforce certain restrictions on the use of bicycle lanes by means of bicycle lane photo devices.
-(S.3304/A.4637)
+File #: Res 0574-2024 Version: Name: Establish a bicycle lane safety program in the city of New York to enforce certain restrictions on the use of bicycle lanes and protected bicycle lanes by means of bicycle lane photo devices.
+(S.5008A/A.803A)

 Type: Resolution Status: Committee